KenKundert/emborg/doc/installing.rst

 **passphrase**

 The passphrase used when encrypting the encryption key.
-This is used as an alternative to *avendesora_account*.
-Be sure to make the file that contains it unreadable by others.
+Be sure to make the file that contains it is unreadable by others.

 **passcommand**